kivy/kivy-ios/README.rst

 Kivy for IOS
 ============

-This toolchain is designed to compile the necessary library for iOS to run your application, and manage the creation of the Xcode project.
+This toolchain is designed to compile the necessary libraries for iOS to run your application and manage the creation of the Xcode project.

-Currently, we do not provide any binary distribution of this toolchain, but we aim to do it.
-So you do need to compile it at least one time before being about to create your Xcode project.
+Currently, we do not provide any binary distributions of this toolchain, but we aim to.
+Until then, you do need to compile it at least once before creating your Xcode project.

 The toolchain supports:

 - iPhone Simulator (x86 and x86_64)
 - iPhone / iOS (armv7 and arm64)

-Theses recipes are not ported to the new toolchain yet:
+These recipes are not ported to the new toolchain yet:

 - openssl
 - openssl-link